OWASP/ASVS/4.0/en/0x11-V2-Authentication.md

 ### V2.6 Look-up Secret Verifier Requirements

-Look up secrets are pre-generated lists of secret codes, similar to Transaction Authorization Numbers (TAN), Google Recovery Codes, or a grid containing a set of random values.
+Look up secrets are pre-generated lists of secret codes, similar to Transaction Authorization Numbers (TAN), social media recovery codes, or a grid containing a set of random values.
 These are distributed securely to users.
 These lookup codes are used once, and once all used, the lookup secret list is discarded.
 This type of authenticator is considered "something you have".

 | # | Description | L1 | L2 | L3 | CWE | NIST &sect; |
 | :---: | :--- | :---: | :---:| :---: | :---: | :---: |